Testicular pain evaluation

 - At the end of your visit, you are provided with a visit summary, receipt and educational material about your diagnosis.
 At your request, we can send your primary care provider information about your visit.

-- Epididymal hypertension: This occurs when ejaculation is withheld or delayed after arousal
+- Epididymal hypertension: When ejaculation is withheld or delayed after arousal.

-In most cases, testicular pain will resolve on its own with rest and self-care.
-However, it's important to still see a healthcare provider for a full evaluation in case the pain is due to a more serious problem.
+With rest and self-care, some testicular pain can resolve on its own.
+However, it's important to still see a health care provider for a full evaluation in case the pain is due to a more serious problem.
 This is especially true if the pain persists or is accompanied by other symptoms, such as fever, swelling or discharge from the penis.

 There are several treatments for testicular pain and swelling, depending on the cause.
-Some common testicle pain relief treatments include:
+Some common testicle pain relief treatments include the following:

 - Medication to reduce inflammation and pain